 Increase in web traffic = (Change in traffic after event / before event) x100

-The interest of measuring all these KPIs is also to have reports, to improve on the next editions, and to have arguments to convince your event strategy.
-Digitevent provides a real-time dashboard of your event, which allows you to have a data-driven approach of your event strategy.
+The interest of measuring all these KPIs is also to have reports and data, to improve on the next editions, and to have feedback to influence your event strategy.
+Digitevent provides a real-time dashboard of your event, which allows you to have a data-driven approach to your event strategy.

 Be creative, keep in mind that this article contains a non-exhaustive list of metrics.
 The key is to adapt your dashboards to your business.
-Don't be too perfectionist, the best is the enemy of the good.
+Don't be a perfectionist; "the best" is the enemy of "the good."
 The worst would be to forget to measure performance, finding the perfect indicator can take time :)